strukturedkaos/donpottinger/source/blog/2014-11-17-bye-bye-heroku-hello-dokku.html.markdown

 published: true
 ---

-Building a web app?
-It's so easy to deploy using [Heroku](https://www.heroku.com/).
-Saving time and effort by using Heroku, a cloud platform as a service (PaaS), allowed us to focus our time and energy on building the product.
-Heroku had been good to us, but we were spending about $150 / mo using about 4 web dynos and the following add-ons:
+[Heroku](https://www.heroku.com/), a cloud platform as a service (PaaS), makes it so easy deploy a web app.
+For Body Boss, our SaaS product built with Ruby on Rails, Heroku allowed us to focus on building the product, not on DevOps.
+The only downside for us was that Heroku is expensive as you scale.
+We were spending about $150 / mo using about 4 web dynos and the following add-ons:

  * [Heroku Postgres - Standard 0 Plan](https://addons.heroku.com/heroku-postgresql#standard-0)
  * [Bonsai Elasticsearch - Staging Plan at $10 / mo](https://addons.heroku.com/bonsai#staging)